This post may contain affiliate links. Please read our disclosure policy.

 • In a large skillet melt the butter over medium heat.

 • Remove the sauce from the heat.
-Add in the Borden®️ Cheese Four Cheese Mexican Thick Cut Shreds and diced green chiles.
+Add in 1 1/2 cups of the grated cheese and the diced green chiles.
 Stir while the cheese melts.

-• Pour the remaining cheese sauce on top of the enchiladas.
-Top with any additional shredded cheese that may be left.
+• Pour the remaining cheese sauce on top of the enchiladas and top with the remaining 1/2 cup of grated cheese.

-• Remove from oven, allow to cool briefly and then serve warm.
+• Remove from oven, allow to cool briefly before adding desired toppings.

 Nutrition